-The Stem Cell Transplantation & Cellular Therapy Department offers specialized training for physicians interested in bone marrow transplantation.
+The Stem Cell Transplantation and Cellular Therapy Department offers specialized training for physicians interested in bone marrow transplantation and stem cell therapy.
 This intensive one-year fellowship is designed to prepare physicians for academic careers in bone marrow transplantation.
 Two to three applicants are accepted each year.
-Applicants are expected to be board certified or eligible in medical oncology and/or hematology.

-To develop the clinical skills and understanding necessary to become a outstanding provider of care for patients with diseases requiring high-dose chemotherapy and hematopoietic stem cell transplantation.
-Fellows should additionally develop research skills that will allow them to perform independently in an academic clinical or laboratory setting.
+Fellows will develop the clinical skills and understanding necessary to become a outstanding provider of care for patients with diseases requiring high-dose chemotherapy and hematopoietic stem cell transplantation.
+Fellows should additionally develop research skills that will allow them to perform independently in an academic, clinical or laboratory setting.

-- Demonstrate competence in the pre-transplant outpatient evaluation of patients, including clinical staging and HLA typing, synthesis of an appropriate clinical plan and discussion of risks and benefits of treatment alternatives including informed consent for chemotherapy and clinical trials.
+- Demonstrate competence in the pre-transplant outpatient evaluation of patients, including clinical staging and HLA typing, synthesis of an appropriate clinical plan and discussion of risks and benefits of treatment alternatives.

 - Write orders for administration of high-dose chemotherapy and supportive care and coordinate the management of medications with clinical pharmacists.